This post is also available in: German

-Unlike the other hikes, this one wasn’t my favourite.
+Unlike the others, this one wasn’t my favorite hike.
 I think the scenery is OK, but nothing special – at least the last 100 km.
 Having said that, everyone else I met walking really enjoyed it.
 That’s why I’ve decided to include it.

-Best Time of Year to Hike: May and June and September and October.
+Best Time of Year: May and June and September and October.
 I did it in October and loved doing it then.
 The days were still warm but not too hot and there were still enough walkers to keep it interesting.
 July and August are the most popular months but can also be very hot.

 And I loved hiking in Anaga, located in the north.
 This is the greenest part of Tenerife.
 I felt like I was hiking in Southeast Asia with its dramatic green lush mountains that plunged into the ocean.